dengeist/template/readme.md

 <h3 id="how-to-use">How do do I use it?</h3>

 Easy: clone it and start coding!
-I kept this template intentionally simple so that I (and you, if you use it!) can clone it, change it as you need, and use it at the front of a project quickly and without the hassle of a build process, although you <i>could</i> use this template in more complex projects if you wanted to.
+I kept this template intentionally simple so that I (and you, if you use it!) can clone it, change it as you need, and use it at the front of a project quickly, although you <i>could</i> use this template with other tools if you wanted to.
+For instance, I use the Atom and the [sass-autocompile](https://atom.io/packages/sass-autocompile) plugin to render Sass to css without the hassle of a build process.

 <h3 id="additional-considerations">Some additional considerations:</h3>